sovanken/qrbar/README.md

 - Support for continuous scanning or single-scan modes
 - Automatic format detection and conversion

-### 💾 Export Capabilities
-- Save generated codes as PNG images to the device
-- Share codes directly to other apps via the system share sheet
-- Get raw image bytes for custom handling and network operations

 ### 🔄 Supported Formats
 - QR Code (2D)
 - Code 128 (1D)